Aquabbas/WhatToWear/README.md

 6. Testing and Debugging:
    - Implement comprehensive testing strategies to ensure the correctness and reliability of the application's functionalities.
-   - Test the integration with the WeatherKit API and verify the accuracy of the clothing recommendations.
+   - Test the integration with the Visual Crossing API and verify the accuracy of the clothing recommendations.
    - Use debugging techniques and tools to identify and resolve any issues or errors.

 7. Deployment and Maintenance:
    - Choose a hosting platform or server to deploy your web application.
    - Set up necessary infrastructure and configurations for deployment.
-   - Regularly monitor and maintain the application, including updating weather data, addressing any bug fixes or performance improvements, and ensuring the integration with the WeatherKit API remains functional.
+   - Regularly monitor and maintain the application, including updating weather data, addressing any bug fixes or performance improvements, and ensuring the integration with the Visual Crossing API remains functional.

 ## Step 2: Design the Application Architecture